 Facilitate creating the conditions for healing

-Curious, but want to learn more about what happens during a personal training session?
+Do you want to learn more about what happens during a personal training session?
 Are you interested in working with Laura, but not based in New York City?
-Learn more about personal training in New York City with Laura, as well as about her remote coaching and embodied movement offerings by reading about the services she offers.
+Learn more about Laura’s training, consulting, and continuing education services.